Mountain View Country Club welcomes new members!

 All Regular Members of the Mountain View Country Club also must subscribe to $100 of Club common stock.
 A Junior Member may not subscribe to stock but must do so when he/she becomes a Regular Member.
 No additional initiation fee is payable when a Junior Member becomes a Regular Member.

 The following policies and procedures have been adopted by the MVCC Board of Directors and are published here on the web for everyone’s information.
 These statements may change from time to time.
 Exceptions to these policies and procedures must be approved by the Board.
 The hope is that this is a way to establish and maintain some institutional memory in a largely volunteer and seasonal club.

+- Birthdays.
 The longstanding MVCC membership policy on birthdays is that everyone’s birthday is January 1 of the year they were born.
-Without some such policy all sorts of membership questions become very difficult, particularly when someone has a mid-summer birthday.
-Junior memberships are also age dependent.
+Without some such policy, all sorts of membership questions become very difficult, particularly when someone has a mid-summer birthday.
+Junior memberships are also age-dependent.
 Since January 1 is never in mid-season, this policy simplifies decisions for all involved.

 - Domestic Partners.
 The MVCC Board affirms the Club’s long-standing policy in support of Dual and Family Memberships for domestic partners of the same or opposite genders.
 The Board has considered some strict definitions of just what domestic partners are and has instead decided in favor of a broad policy of trust and expectation.
 The Board presumes that all members seeking a Dual or Family membership with a partner who is not a spouse will only do so when they live with their partners and have an established commitment to a long-term relationship.
 The Board presumes that members do not want to take advantage of the Club’s policies and prefers a policy of trust to a policing role.

 About our Dues and Initiation Structure